 New Zealand Police (NZ Police) (acting through the Commissioner of Police)

+And

+New Zealand Customs Service (NZ Customs) (acting through the Comptroller of Customs)

+And

+Serious Fraud Office (SFO) (acting through the Director)

 The Agreement

-This Agreement is put in place under Part 9A of the Privacy Act 1993 and section 81A of the Tax Administration Act 1994 to enable IR to receive requests for Information from, and to disclose Information to, NZ Police for the purpose of the prevention, detection, investigation or providing evidence of Serious Crime.
+This Agreement is put in place under Part 7 of the Privacy Act 2018 and section 18E(2) of the Tax Administration Act 1994 to enable IR to receive requests for Information from, and to disclose Information to, the Requesting Agencies for the purpose of the prevention, detection, investigation or providing evidence of Serious Crime.

 Acceptance

-In signing this Agreement (as amended), each party acknowledges that it has read and agrees to be bound by it.
+In signing this Agreement (as amended), each Party acknowledges that it has read and agrees to be bound by it.

 For and on behalf of Inland Revenue: For and on behalf of New Zealand Police: